-If you are a channel 9 fan as I am, it shouldn’t be very hard to find some interesting Series.
+If you are a channel nine fan as I am, it shouldn’t be tough to find some exciting Series.

 Elasticsearch (and Apache Solr)

-It’s obvious that the more you know about Elasticsearch, the better you’ll be at understanding and working with Azure Search.
-This will allow you to identify the areas where Elasticsearch has been extended or Azure search isn’t exposing functionality.
-And in addition also enables you to choose a different Elasticsearch provider or host the solution on premise if required.
+It’s evident that the more you know about Elasticsearch, the better you’ll be at understanding and working with Azure Search.
+This will allow you to identify the areas where Elasticsearch has been extended, or Azure search isn’t exposing functionality.
+And in addition also enables you to choose a different Elasticsearch provider or host the solution on-premise if required.

 I would also recommend reading up on Solr.
 I’ve been working with Solr for quite some time and really like the community and the resources available on the web.

 There are excellent introduction courses available on pluralsight.com

 - Getting Started with Enterprise Search Using Apache Solr by Xavier Morera

 - Getting Started With Elasticsearch for .NET Developers by JP Toto

 This is a very important part for a couple of reasons; First of all, you will be able to find an answer to most of your rudimentary questions.
 This is also the place where you will find the best practices and common mistakes.

 However, what’s even more valuable are the domain-specific solutions like importers, parsers, crawlers, and other extensions, allowing you to add new functionality within Elasticsearch and or Solr.
 You do have to keep in mind that it’s most likely not possible to extend hosted search solutions like, for example, Azure Search.
 Still, in some cases, this logic can be added as a pre-processing or post-processing step while feeding the index or submitting a search request.